JonasFocke01/ruhige_waldgeraeusche/README.md

 # Using

 You can download this repo and use it as you please, or you can customize the behavior by changing your local copy or contribute to this repository.
+At the current development state, the rust code must be run as admin: "sudo -E /home/[USER]/.cargo/bin/cargo run"

  ## Installing